JPMoliner/JPMoliner/README.md

 ### Hello There 👋

 - 🔭 I'm currently looking for a job
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Front-End
 - 📫 You can reach me on my email: joaopedro.moliner@gmail.com
 - 😄 Pronouns: He/Him
 - 😉 You can call me Pepe, it's easier and I like it